Origin of power laws and their spatial fractal structure for city-size distributions: Materials and Methods

 \subsubsection{Population count data}

-Population count data of the United States (US) are for each 30’’-by-30’’ grid from the LandScan (2015)\textsuperscript{TM} data base.
-Specifically, we use the High Resolution Global Population Data Set copyrighted by UT-Battelle, LLC, operator of Oak Ridge National Laboratory under Contract No.DE-AC05-00OR22725 with the US Department of Energy.
-In the US, 931 cities are identified.
+Population count data of the United States (US) in years 2000, 2005, 2010, 2015, and 2020, for each 30’’-by-30’’ grid is obtained from the High Resolution Global Population Data Set by the Oak Ridge National Laboratory \cite{LandScan2000,LandScan2005,LandScan2010,LandScan2015,LandScan2020}.
+The numbers of cities identified are, 1,224, 1,491, 1,429, 1,439, and 1,344, respectively.